JuliaActuary/JuliaActuary.org/community.md

 ### Other Repositories of Interest for Actuaries

 - [RMInsurance](https://github.com/mkriele/RMInsurance.jl) is the code and examples for the second edition of the book "Value-Oriented Risk Management of Insurance Companies"
-- [LifeTable.jl](https://github.com/klpn/LifeTable.jl) will caculate life tables from the Human Mortality Database.
+- [LifeTable.jl](https://github.com/klpn/LifeTable.jl) will calculate life tables from the Human Mortality Database.

 ## Get Help